 The Impact of COVID-19 on Chronic Disease, Caregiving, Well-being and the Work Environment

-The 2021 Annual OWHC Annual Joan Burton Day of Learning event will explore a fresh look at the human side of COVID-19 through 2 new research works that consider the surprising impact on relationships and well-being, especially for caregivers and individuals with chronic conditions.
-We will break down what it all means for leaders and organizations in an interactive panel discussion about the implications of “What-So What” of the research presented and the “Now What” with actionable next steps for workplace stakeholders to consider.
+The 2021 Annual OWHC Annual Joan Burton Day of Learning event explored a fresh look at the human side of COVID-19 through 2 new research works that consider the surprising impact on relationships and well-being, especially for caregivers and individuals with chronic conditions.
+We broke down what it all means for leaders and organizations in an interactive panel discussion about the implications of “What-So What” of the research presented and the “Now What” with actionable next steps for workplace stakeholders to consider.

 Eileen Dooley – CEO, HealthPartners/ParternaireSanté, https://healthpartners.ca/about-us/ceo-biography